dennybiasiolli/reveal.js/slides/django-squashmigrations/squashmigrations-suggestions-02.md

-#### Recommended process
+#### 👉 Recommended process

 4. transition the squashed migration to a normal migration:

 - delete all the migration files it replaces

-- update all migrations that depend on the deleted migrations to depend on the squashed migration instead.
+- update all migrations that depend on the deleted migrations to depend on the squashed migration instead

 - remove the `replaces` attribute in the squashed migration